-PSPRS Initial membership date: Before January 1, 2012 On or after January 1, 2012 and before July 1, 2017 Retirement and Delote January 1, 2012 Disability Years of service 20 years of service, any age 25 years of service or 15 years of credited and age required 15 years of service, age 62 servce, age 52.5 to receive benefit Final average Highest 36 months Highest 60 months salary is based on of last 20 years of last 20 years Benefit percent Normal 50% less 2.0% for each year 1.5% to 2.5% per year of credited service, Retirement of credited service less than 20 not to exceed 80% years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% Accidental Disability Retirement 50% or normal retiren nent, whichever is greater Catastrophic Disability 90% for the first 60 months s then reduced to either 62.5% Retirement 90% for the first 60 months then reduced to either 62.5% or normal retirement, whichever is greater Ordinary Disability Normal retirement calculated w vith actual years of credited service Retirement or 20 years of credited service, whichever is greater, mulitiplied by years of credited service (not to exceed 20 years) divided by 20 Survivor Benefits Retired Members 80% of retired men mber's pension benefit Active Members 80% to 100% of accidental disa ability retirement benefit or 100% of average monthly compen sation if death was the result of injuries red ceived on the job
+PSPRS nbership date: Before January 1, 2012 On or after January 1, 2012 and before July 1, 2017 Retirement and Disability Years of service 20 years of service, any age 25 years of service or 15 years of credited and age required 15 years of service, age 62 servce, age 52.5 to receive benefit Final average Highest 36 months Highest 60 months salary is based on of last 20 years of last 20 years Benefit percent Normal 50% less 2.0% for each year 1.5% to 2.5% per year of credited service, Retirement of credited service less than 20 not to exceed 80% years OR plus 2.0% to 2.5% for each year of credited service over 20 years, not to exceed 80% Accidental Disability Retirement 50% or normal retiren nent, whichever is greater Catastrophic Disability 90% for the first 60 months s then reduced to either 62.5% Retirement or normal retiremen nt, whichever is greater Ordinary Disability Normal retirement calculated w vith actual years of credited service Retirement or 20 years of credited service, whichever is greater, mulitiplied by years of credited service (not to exceed 20 years) divided by 20 Survivor Benefits Retired Members 80% of retired men mber's pension benefit Active Members 80% to 100% of accidental disa ability retirement benefit or 100% of average monthly compen sation if death was the result of injuries red ceived on the job

-Retirement and survivor benefits are subject to automatic cost-of-living adjustments.
-The adjustments are based on inflation.
-In addition, the Legislature may enact permanent one-time benefit increases after a Joint Legislative Budget Committee analysis of the increase's effects on the plan.
+Retirement and survivor benefits are subject to automatic cost-of-living adjustments based on inflation.
 PSPRS also provides temporary disability benefits of 50 percent of the member's compensation for up to 12 months.

 Health insurance premium benefits are available to retired or disabled members with 5 years of credited service.
 The benefits are payable only with respect to allowable health insurance premiums for which the member is responsible.
-Benefits range from \$150 per month to \$260 per month depending on the age of the member and dependents.
+Benefits range from \$100 per month to \$260 per month depending on the age of the member and dependents.

-Employees Covered by Benefit Terms - At June 30, 2018, the following employees were covered by the agent plans' benefit terms:
+Employees Covered by Benefit Terms - At June 30, 2019, the following employees were covered by the agent plans' benefit terms:

 PSPRS Firefighter

 Pension OPEB

 Inactive employees or beneficiaries

-currently receiving benefits 49 49
+currently receiving benefits 51 51

 Inactive employees entitled to

-but not yet receiving benefits 10 10
+but not yet receiving benefits 16 10

-Active employees 106 106
+Active employees 108 108

-Total 165 165
+Total 175 169

-Contributions and Annual OPEB Cost - State statutes establish the pension contribution requirements for active PSPRS employees.
+Contributions - State statutes establish the pension contribution requirements for active PSPRS employees.
 In accordance with state statutes, annual actuarial valuations determine employer contribution requirements for PSPRS pension and health insurance premium benefits.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.
-Employer contribution rates for the year ended June 30, 2018, are indicated below.
+Employer contribution rates for the year ended June 30, 2019, are indicated below.
 Rates are a percentage of active members' annual covered payroll.

-PSPRS

-Firefighter
+Active member Active member

+Pension Pension premium benefit

-Active members - Pension 7.65% - 11.65%
+PSPRS Firefighter 7.65% - 11.65% 49.10% 0.51%

-Authority

-Pension 43.26%

-Health insurance premium benefit 0.47%

-Also, statute required the Authority to contribute at the actuarially determined rate indicted below of annual covered payroll of retired members who worked for the Authority in positions that an employee who contributes to the PSPRS would typically fill.
+In addition, statute required the Authority to contribute at the actuarially determined rate indicated below of annual covered payroll of retired members who worked for the Authority in positions that an employee who contributes to the PSPRS would typically fill.

-PSPRS

-Firefighter

-Pension 14.88%

-Health insurance permium benefit 0.17%
+Pension Health insurance premium benefit

+PSPRS Firefighter 13.93% 0.20%

-The Authority's contributions to the plans for the year ended June 30, 2018, were:
+The Authority's contributions to the plans for the year ended June 30, 2019, were:

+Pension Health insurance premium benefit

+PSPRS Firefighter \$ 4,019,135 41,747